pmahindru/L1_mahindru_pranav_CSCI3172/README.md

 &#128279; this is taken for the link, there is code is take from the website it is only about the content

+for javascript file
+//Get the button
+var mybutton = document.getElementById("myBtn");

+// When the user scrolls down 20px from the top of the document, show the button window.onscroll = function() {scrollFunction()};

+function scrollFunction() {
+    if (document.body.scrollTop > 80 || document.documentElement.scrollTop > 80) {
+        mybutton.style.display = "block";
+    } else {
+        mybutton.style.display = "none";
+    }
+}

+// When the user clicks on the button, scroll to the top of the document function topFunction() {
+    document.body.scrollTop = 0;
+    document.documentElement.scrollTop = 0;
+}

 ```

-- <!---How---> i didnt take any code from my website it is only for the content
+- <!---How---> i didnt take any code from my website it is only for the content and in Javascript i  took this code from my website, function for the top button
-- <!---Why---> no code used only content
+- <!---Why---> no code used only content, in Javascript i  took this code from my website, function for the top button
-- <!---How---> most of the content are same and i keep it more simple to understand the user easily.
+- <!---How---> most of the content are same and i keep it more simple to understand the user easily, in Javascript i  took this code from my website, function for the top button

 *Repeat as needed*